 10 things to do instead of drinking

-With the winter nights now drawing in, it's all too easy to reach for a glass of wine to help get yourself through another cold, dark night.
+With the winter nights drawing in, it's all too easy to reach for a glass of wine to help get yourself through another cold, dark night.
+Take a look at some suggestions of new hobbies to keep body and mind healthy and happy.

 Dry January is a great opportunity to give up alcohol for a month.
 It allows you to think about the amount you’re drinking and break any bad habits.
-Here are ten simple things you can do to improve body and mind during January (or indeed any month):
+Here are ten simple things you can do instead of drinking alcohol to improve body and mind during January (or indeed any month).

 1. Join an evening class

-If current COVID-19 restrictions allow, an evening glass is a good way to get out of the house.
+An evening class is a good way to get out of the house, broaden your skillset and avoid drinking at the same time.
 It's a great way to meet like-minded people as well as opening yourself up to new ideas and hobbies.
-Why not try joining a sewing or bread making class or even learn a new language?
+Why not try joining a sewing or bread making class, or even learn a new language?

 2. Take up baking

-Like many during lockdown, you could try your hand at baking.
-It’s great for calming the mind and helping you to switch off.
-“Explore healthy alternatives like beetroot brownies and banana pancakes,” says TerriAnn Nunns, founder of the TerriAnn123 Diet Plan (terriann123dietplan.co.uk)
+Why not try your hand at baking?
+It’s great for calming the mind and helping you to switch off, making it an amazing alternative activity instead of drinking alcohol.
+“Explore healthy alternatives like beetroot brownies and banana pancakes,” says TerriAnn Nunns, founder of the TerriAnn123 Diet Plan.

-Local councils are always looking for people and not only will it give you a purpose and make you feel involved, you’ll be helping others too.
-Please check your local restrictions to see if you can do this at the current times.
+Local councils are always looking for people to volunteer, and not only will it give you a purpose and make you feel involved, you’ll be helping others too.
+Please check your local restrictions to see if you can do this at the current time.

 4. Join the local gym